The Trust is the Proprietor of the school, the legal Governing Body. The Lead Trustee is the Chair of Governors.

 They have overall responsibility of health and safety and the proper insuring of the school.
 They also make all decisions to do with the fabric and development of the school buildings.

-Elected Community Governors represent the wider community voice and are members of the trust but have no legal responsibility beyond that of members of the Trust.
+Elected Community Councillors represent the wider community voice and are members of the trust but have no legal responsibility beyond that of being members of the Trust.

 They help in the development of policies and procedures to be presented to the Trust and participate in the appraisal of the implementation of policies.

 They help in the evaluation of the effectiveness of the school, its curriculum, its use of funds and maintenance of the site and buildings.
-The Community Governors help in the selection of staff.
+The Community Councillors may help in the selection of staff.

 The Head has the delegated responsibility for the day to day running of the school through his leadership and that of the SLT.